drhelius/grpc-demo/README.md

 The repository you just cloned has a [Makefile](https://github.com/drhelius/grpc-demo-operator/blob/master/Makefile) to assist in some operations.

-Run this to deploy the operator, CRDs and required configuration:
+Run this to build and deploy the operator, the CRDs and all required manifests like RBAC configuration:

 ```bash
 $ make install